OCHA-DAP/ocha-anticipy/docs/source/datasources/iri.rst

     iri_dominant.process()
     iri_dominant_data = iri_dominant.load()

-We can take similar steps for the tercile probability forecast:
+We can take similar steps to get the data that indicates the probability per
+tercile:

 .. code-block:: python